everx-labs/ever-sdk/docs/for-binding-developers/json_interface.md

   uint32_t context = parse_create_context_json(json.content, json.len);
   tc_free_string(json_ptr);
   ```
+  Config contains optional `binding` section with information about binding.
+  It is good practice to provide this information into core library because
+  core library includes this information into logs, errors etc.
+  Providing binding information will help users and binding authors to determine
+  possible error reason.
+  The best way is to merge users config with binding information before calling `tc_create_config`.

 - `tc_destroy_context` – closes and releases all recourses that was allocated and opened
   by library during serving functions related to provided context.